pleabargain/EnglishHelpsYourCareer/grammar adjectives.md

 # sad
 - It was bad news.
 It was sad news.
-- It would be sad if I don't get a pay raise if I can't meet this one requirement.
+- It would be sad if I don't get a pay raise because I can't meet this one requirement.

 # sufficient
 - I think my current knowledge is sufficient.